 You can do many tips and tricks on your own to maintain your carpet’s fresh smell and appearance, and you might even attempt to tackle individual carpet spills on your own immediately.
 But a yearly professional carpet cleaning service is totally worth the extra investment to ensure that the more challenging problems, such as odors from pet urine, bacteria, and mold growth, are correctly handled.
 Let the experts work their magic; that’s what we’re here for.

 How often should I clean my carpets?

 It’s recommended that you clean your carpet a minimum of once per year.
 However, you may want to do this more often if you have pets or small children.
 You will know that you’re due for a cleaning sooner if your carpet feels rough to the touch, appears discolored, or has a bad odor.
-If you’ve just purchased a home or signed a new lease and there is existing carpet, it’s essential to get the entire place professionally cleaned (including stairs), before moving in.
+If you’ve just purchased a home or signed a new lease and there is existing carpet, it’s essential to get the whole place professionally cleaned (including the stairs), before moving in.
 You never know what the previous inhabitants left behind.

 What’s the Best Way to Clean Carpet?

 There are two primary methods that professional carpet cleaners may use: wet or dry.
 It’s important to note that while both methods use water, as the name suggests, wet uses more water.
 “Wet carpet cleaning” requires roughly 20 – 25 gallons for an average size house, while “dry cleaning” only uses about 2 – 3 gallons.
 Also, each of these methods can be further subdivided into two niches.
 Confused?
 Let’s dive deeper.